Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 Ethiopian filter coffee and soft cheese

-An Ethiopian filter coffee with floral and fruity notes pairs exceptionally well with a fresh cheese or a soft cheese from Quebec.
+An Ethiopian filter coffee with floral and fruity notes pairs exceptionally well with fresh curd cheese or a soft cheese from Quebec.
 The coffee's acidity highlights the cheese's sweetness, creating a delicate balance that few pairings can match.

 Come discover filter coffee at Carrera